python/cpython/Doc/library/ctypes.rst

 Surprises
 ^^^^^^^^^

-There are some edges in ``ctypes`` where you may be expect something else than what actually happens.
+There are some edges in :mod:`ctypes` where you may be expect something else than what actually happens.

 Consider the following example::